 Specific proof of testing or vaccination may still be required by your destination or airline.
 Please ensure you check travel and entry requirements carefully.

 Aside from the wet season, the temperatures remain pretty constant throughout the year.
-Daily highs are likely to sit between 82-89ºF and lows can range from 71-78ºF.
+Daily highs are likely to sit between 28-32ºC and lows can range from 22-26ºC.
 The dry season is from December to April however, the seasons can differ depending on the region in the Caribbean.

 The best time to visit the Caribbean is from December to May for the dry season.
 The busiest time of year falls during the months of February and April as the northern hemisphere's winter temperatures and school holidays coincide, bringing in many sun-chasing visitors.
 If you're looking for a quieter time, avoid the major holidays and look to go around April before the dry season ends but tourist numbers have lessened.

-Whether you need a visa for the Caribbean will depend on your passport, the length of your stay, and the countries you are visiting.
-For many travelers, including those with a UK, US, Canadian, or Australian passport, you may need to pay an entry tax or a visa waiver fee or purchase a tourist card for countries such as Cuba, Haiti, Trinidad and Tobago, and the Dominican Republic.
-Many countries in the Caribbean may allow foreign travelers to enter as long as they are only staying for a certain amount of time.
+Whether you need a visa for the Caribbean will depend on your passport, the length of your stay and the countries you are visiting.
+For many travellers, including those with a UK, US, Canadian or Australian passport, you may need to pay an entry tax or a visa waiver fee or purchase a tourist card for countries such as Cuba, Haiti, Trinidad and Tobago and the Dominican Republic.
+Many countries in the Caribbean may allow foreign travellers to enter as long as they are only staying for a certain amount of time.
 This can change depending on the country visited and your nationality.
 Certain countries may also have a fee to extend your stay.
-Countries that may not require a visa for entry may still require each traveler to have a return or onward ticket.
+Countries that may not require a visa for entry may still require each traveller to have a return or onward ticket.

-If you are visiting the Caribbean, make sure you have thoroughly checked the entry and exit requirements specific to your nationality, and make sure you do this for each destination you are traveling to or transiting through.
+If you are visiting the Caribbean, make sure you have thoroughly checked the entry and exit requirements specific to your nationality and make sure you do this for each destination you are travelling to or transiting through.